-A veteran member of the faculty in the Department of Equine Studies at Johnson & Wales, Dirk Fogg took the reigns of the hunt-seat team when it was a club team nearly two decades ago.
+A veteran member of the faculty in the Department of Equine Studies at Johnson & Wales, Dirk Fogg took the reins of the hunt-seat team when it was a club team nearly two decades ago.
 Hired as a coach/instructor, Fogg’s varsity teams have inched their way closer and closer to an IHSA regional championship.

 Prior to the 2018 season, an individual national championship had alluded Fogg's riders.
 Freshman Jennifer DePietro ended that streak when she won intermediate over fences at the IHSA National Championships.